-Lee Tea is an investigative journalist with a focus on essential oil consumer advocacy, and she's had dreadlocks for years.
+Lee Tea is an investigative journalist with a focus on essential oil consumer advocacy.

 After several years of "stay-at-homeness"—raising kids and working from home—I became a run-down mama spending most of her hectic days still in pajama pants.
 Tending to the kids, the house, and the business left little time for mom-care, and even less time for luxuries: manicures, make-up, even brushing my hair.
 6 years of sloppy ponytails later, and a fond reminiscence of festival life B.C.
 (Before Children), I decided to stop trying to comb OUT the knots in my hair, and start combing them in.
 Long story short: 2 years later, I'm a white girl with dreadlocks.

 About My Hair Type

 Depending on your hair type, you may not have the same experience I had with these products as me.
 You also may not have as difficult of a time finding product reviews for dreadlock shampoos for your hair type as I had.
 Thus this article.